-Make this southwest sweet potato stew in the pressure cooker or slow cooker for a warm winter dinner!
+Make this southwest sweet potato soup in the pressure cooker or slow cooker for a warm winter dinner!

-It's cold.
-It's not the good kind of cold, like the “yay, it's boot season!” kind of cold.
-It's the I-can't-feel-my-earlobes kind of cold.
-It is BAD cold.
+It’s cold, it’s not the good kind of cold, like the “yay, it’s boot season!” kind of cold.
+And, it’s the I-can’t-feel-my-earlobes kind of cold.
+It is a BAD cold.
 Cruel cold.
-It's the Royals losing in the bottom of the 9th in Game 7 of the World Series kind of cruel cold.
+It’s the Royals losing in the bottom of the 9th in Game 7 of the World Series kind of cruel cold.

 So all I want to do is:

 - sit on the couch with a mug o’ hot something,

 This stew is smoky, hearty, and the spices add a smoky touch of extra heat to get you warmed up for snuggle time.
 Am I sounding like a creeper?

 Because I made this stew in my handy-dandy pressure cooker (the most amazing tool EVER), all the moving parts came together easily and quickly.

 If you choose to make it in the slow cooker instead, you’d probably want to roast the sweet potatoes separately and add them right before you serve so they don’t get mushy.
 6 hours on high OR 8 hours on low should do it.

 Here’s the jump-to recipe: